websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/reference/7-3-breaking-changes.md

 ---------------------------------------

-### Removed portal property "module.framework.properties.file.install.optionalImportRefreshScope"
+### Removed Portal Property "module.framework.properties.file.install.optionalImportRefreshScope"
 - **Date:** 2020-Oct-11
 - **JIRA Ticket:** [LPS-122008](https://issues.liferay.com/browse/LPS-122008)

 #### What changed?

-Portal property
-`module.framework.properties.file.install.optionalImportRefreshScope` has been
-removed.
-File install will now always only check managed bundles when scanning for bundles with optional packages that need to be refreshed.
+Portal property `module.framework.properties.file.install.optionalImportRefreshScope` has been removed.
+File Install will now only checks managed bundles when scanning for bundles with optional packages that need to be refreshed.

 #### Who is affected?

 This affects anyone who has the portal property settings `module.framework.properties.file.install.optionalImportRefreshScope`.

 #### How should I update my code?

-Remove property
-`module.framework.properties.file.install.optionalImportRefreshScope`.
-File
-install cannot be configured to use other behavior.
+Remove property `module.framework.properties.file.install.optionalImportRefreshScope`.
+File Install cannot be configured to use other behavior.

 #### Why was this change made?

-There were very few cases where alternate behavior was desireable.
-File install is the primary way the bundles are installed into Liferay, so all bundles are managed by it by default.
-Removing various branching logic supporting this feature improves code maintainability and readability.
+There are very few cases where alternate behavior was desirable.
+File Install is the primary way bundles are installed into Liferay, so it is now the bundle management default.
+Removing the old feature and its branching logic improves code maintainability and readability.

 ---------------------------------------